3 Best Sewing Machines for Fashion Design StudentsYour Craft Finder2023-09-23T17:44:44-04:00

 The Juki DDL 8700 is a workhorse of a machine.
 It sews a lightning fast 5500 stitches per minute, helping you complete your projects in the time allotted.
 The Servo motor allows maximum control, and runs quietly to help keep your housemates happy.
 It’s well-made, runs smoothly and jam-free, and produces world-class stitch quality, according to users.
 This Juki model comes with a table, so be advised it is not a portable machine.
 You will be using the college’s machines while on campus, then coming home to your own similar machine with its own set up, which will save you the time-waster of getting re-oriented to a significantly different machine setup.

-The following video is an excellent introduction to the Juki DDL 8700, by a former university instructor who has had her machine for over 10 years.
-She explains the major parts of an industrial sewing machine:
+The following video is an excellent overview of the Juki DDL 8700.
+He explains the major parts of the industrial sewing machine:

 Considered to be a semi-industrial machine, the Juki TL-2000Qi is a high-quality, powerful machine backed by the excellence of the Juki brand.
 Rather than coming with a table like the Juki model above, this sewing machine is portable.
 It has sturdy feet, and comes with an extension table for a nice, wide work area (up to 23 inches with the auxiliary table attached).
 It’s got automatic thread cutting, which is another time-saver that saves thread as well.
 In fact, the automatic thread trimmer can be activated either by pushing a button, or by the foot controller.